◼️Liquid Section

 In a nutshell, to build a Liquid template, you need to create HTML that looks like this:

-In terms of setup, the Liquid Section works similarly to other custom section types; you can configure its name, icon, visibility period, and target segment of users, just as you do for any other custom section.
+In terms of setup, the Liquid Section works similarly to other custom section types; you can configure its name, icon, visibility period, and target user segment, just as you do for any other custom section.

 You can start from one of the following templates: